natesanchez/component-library/README.md

 # My First React Storybook
 My first React Storybook.
-I reacreted buttons and forms using a design template as a reference; trying to match the look as close as possible.
+I re-created buttons and forms using a design template as a reference; matching the look as close as possible.
 Doing this project really helped me gain a better understanding of React and how to efficiently use React Components, State, etc. I am looking forward to building more complex storyboards in the future.

 ![Test Image 1](buttons.png)